L33tl/L33tl/README.md

 # Hi, I'm Maxim 👋

-Software engineer with years of programming experience
+Motivated DevOps engineer with a programming background and soft skills.
+Focused on continuous improvement.
+Passionate about optimizing system performance through scalable architecture, efficient code, and proactive problem-solving

 ###